Euro-NATO Joint Jet Pilot Training

 Two sample recommended videos about this kind of flying that I found fascinating:

-Favorite quote from his video: Pilot Tyler Hiester – call sign “FEMA” : “Airshows are just a small visible representation of the thousands of airmen serving around the world” This Pilot loves the F16 because of the design of the canopy and the visibility.
+Favorite quote from his video: Pilot Tyler Hiester – call sign “FEMA” : “Airshows are just a small visible representation of the thousands of airmen serving around the world.”
+He loves the F16 because of the design of the canopy and the visibility.
 He can’t see the nose of the plane or the wings…only where he’s going.
-“It feels like I’m sitting on the end of a dart”
+“It feels like I’m sitting on the end of a dart.”

 Colorado born Lindquist Brothers with their Dad, Peter